uap-initiative/drm/README.md

 # Description

-This project aims to define a data recording model wich describes components and links in UAP's sightings files.
+This project aims to define a data recording model which describes components and links in UAP's sightings files.

-This work will provide the base on wich our client-server application will be developped.
+This work will provide the base on which our client-server application will be developped.

 This consists of editing the source files of web pages and source files of schemas